-On the morning of 5/23/75 the Department of Justice advised Assistant Director Mintz that former SA Brennan has or was to be interviewed by Staff Members of the Senate Select Committee (SSC).
-On that same date I telephonically contacted Mr. Brennan to advise him that the Bureau had been alerted to the fact he was going to be interviewed by the SSC Staff and should he desire, a representative of the Bureau could be available during the interviewfor consultation.
-It was made clear to Brennan that the role of the Bureau representative would be to insure that he could consult with the representative at any time during the interview should the lane of inquiry reveal; the identity of sensitive FBI sources, method third agencies or friendly foreign intelligence services; or any information which Brennan felt could adversely affect sensitive ongoing FBI investigations.
+On the morning of 5/23/75 the Department of Justice advised Assistant Director Mintz that former SA Brennan has or was to be interviewed by Staff Members of the Senate Select Committee On that same date I telephonically contacted Mr. Brennan (SSC). to advise him that the Bureau had been alerted to the fact he was going to be interviewed by the SSC Staff and should he desire, a representative of the Bureau could be available during the interviewfor consultation.
+It was made clear to Brennan that the role of the Bureau representative would be to insure that he could consult with the representative at any time during the interview should the line of inquiry reveal; the identity of sensitive FBI sources, method or sensitive investigative techniques; information derived from " third agencies or friendly foreign intelligence services; or any information which Brennan felt could adversely affect sensitive of ongoing FBI investigations.